What that actually means in practice

 -

-Entity consistency: The company description, category, product names, executive bios, and positioning are consistent across the site and major third-party profiles.
+Entity consistency: The company description, category, product names, executive bios, and positioning match across the site and major third-party profiles.

 -